wakdo77/rubycalendar/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+How to get the app up and running goes here.

-Things you may want to cover:
+My specs:

-* Ruby version
+* Ruby version 2.3.3p222

+* Rails 5.2.2

-* System dependencies
+* SQLite 3.27.2

 * Configuration